Skip to main content

 10.18 – Woodbury Waterfowl Management Area includes all SCDNR/owned property south of US Highway 378 and bounded on the west by the Great Pee Dee River and Bluff Road and to the east by the Little Pee Dee River except no waterfowl hunting allowed in the area known as Hass Pond that is bounded on all sides by Hass Pond Road.

 10.19 - Donnelley WMA Category II Waterfowl Area is open Wednesday AM only during the Nov. through Jan. regular waterfowl season.
-The Category II area is defined as all wetlands east of Donnelley Drive and Blocker Run Road except those ares south of Blocker Run Road between Stocks Creek Road and the intersection of Mary’s Island Road and the property boundary.
+The Category II area is defined as all wetlands east of Donnelley Drive and Blocker Run Road except those areas south of Blocker Run Road between Stocks Creek Road and the intersection of Mary’s Island Road and the property boundary.
 No trailered boats, no electric or gas motors allowed.
 No entry before 5:00 AM.
 All users must sign in and sign out at designated check stations.
 No hunting allowed from the dikes.

 Amphibians & Reptiles